1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medications Pain relievers Loperamide, dicyclomine, antacids

-Hydration Water bottle Insulated bottle with time markers
+Hydration Water bottle Insulated bottle featuring time markers

-Bathroom Essentials None or basic wipes Discreet disposal bags, moist wipes, hand sanitizer
+Bathroom Essentials None or basic wiping towels Discreet disposal bags, wet wiping towels, hand sanitizer

-Documentation ID, boarding pass IBS symptom diary, doctor’s note
+Reports ID, boarding pass IBS symptom diary, doctor note

 10. Conclusion